Russia lightens up with softer image at closing ceremony

 "They are two very complementary shows," said Marco Balich, artistic executive producer of the ceremony, before it began.

-"As grand as the opening was, with this one they went for another side of Russia - intimate, full of heart, and they (organizers) mentioned the word 'nostalgia'," he told Reuters.
+"As grand as the opening was, with this one they went for another side of Russia - intimate, full of heart, and they (organisers) mentioned the word 'nostalgia'," he told Reuters.

 It was as if Russia no longer had so much to prove.

-"This is the new face of Russia, our Russia," Dmitry Chernyshenko, president of the Sochi organizing committee, said during his farewell speech.
+"This is the new face of Russia, our Russia," Dmitry Chernyshenko, president of the Sochi organising committee, said during his farewell speech.

 The sense of national pride at a team of athletes that topped the medals table after a "super Sunday" fairytale ending to the Games was palpable, as huge roars erupted for the Russian team as they paraded past the crowds.